majoseph77/mancala_game_project1/README.md

 ##User Stories

 - As a user I want to know how to play the game.
 How I win, lose and gain points.

-- A

 - As a user I want the game to be colorful ,have sound an animation.

 - As an administrator I want the board to clear at the end of each game to signify a brand new game has started

 - As an administrator I want to create a board where each container has a specific ID

+-As an administrator I want the stones to move to each pit with animation.

+-As an administrator I want the players to only be able to move their stones on their turn.